nicolaei/master/docs/thesis/source/01_introduction.md

 The definition of this thesis is thus:

-**How do you scan a network from an AP without affecting the performance of the connected STAs while still ensuring accurate results?**
+**How do you scan a IEE802.11 network from an access point without affecting the performance of the connected STAs while still ensuring accurate results?**

-### How does this aid the main project?
+### What problems does this solve?

-\todo{
-    Write this section!
-}
+By being able to scan a network continuously for other access points, it is possible for any given access point to change channels when needed.
+This can help to minimize the package loss and latency introduced by interference, which is common to see in urban 2.4 GHz deployments where channel availability is generally low.

+This information can also be further shared with other nodes on the network or a centralized channel allocation system.

 ### Outside of the scope

 \todo{
-    Not quite sure if this is a section I actually should have?
+    Could possibly be in the conclusion or discussion section.
 }